Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Utility Network/Perform valve isolation trace/README.md

 ## How it works

-1. Create a `MapView`.
+1. Create an `AGSMapView` object.
-2. Create and load a `UtilityNetwork` with a feature service URL.
+2. Create and load a `AGSUtilityNetwork` with a feature service URL.
-3. Create a `Map` that contains `FeatureLayer`(s) that are part of this utility network.
+3. Create an `AGSMap` object that contains `AGSFeatureLayer`(s) that are part of this utility network.
-4. Create a default starting location from a given asset type and global id.
+4. Create a default starting location from a given asset type and global ID.
-5. Add a `GraphicsOverlay` with a `Graphic` that represents this starting location.
+5. Add an `AGSGraphicsOverlay` with an `AGSGraphic` that represents this starting location.
-6. Populate the choice list for the 'Filter Barrier: Category exists' from `UtilityNetworkDefinition.Categories`.
+6. Populate the choice list for the filter barriers from the `categories` property of `AGSUtilityNetworkDefinition`.
-7. Get a default `UtilityTraceConfiguration` from a given tier in a domain network.
-Set it's `Filter` with a new `UtilityTraceFilter`.
+7. Get a default `AGSUtilityTraceConfiguration` from a given tier in a domain network.
+Set it's `filter` property with an `AGSUtilityTraceFilter` object.
-8. When 'Trace' is clicked,
+8. When "Trace" is tapped,
-    - Create a new `UtilityCategoryComparison` with the selected category and `UtilityCategoryComparisonOperator.Exists`.
+    * Create a new `AGSUtilityCategoryComparison` with the selected category and `AGSUtilityCategoryComparisonOperator.exists`.
-    - Assign this condition to `TraceFilter.Barriers` from the default configuration from step 7.
-Update this configuration's `IncludeIsolatedFeatures` property.
+    * Assign this condition to `AGSUtilityTraceFilter.barriers` from the default configuration from step 7.
+    * Update the configuration's `includeIsolatedFeatures` property.
-    - Create a `UtilityTraceParameters` with `UtilityTraceType.Isolation` and default starting location from step 4.
+    * Create an `AGSUtilityTraceParameters` object with `AGSUtilityTraceType.isolation` and default starting location from step 4.
-    - Set its `TraceConfiguration` with this configuration and then, run a `UtilityNetwork.TraceAsync`.
+    * Set this configuration to the parameters' `traceConfiguration` property, and then run the `AGSUtilityNetwork.trace(with:completion:)` method.
-11. For every `FeatureLayer` in the map, select the features returned by `GetFeaturesForElementsAsync` from the elements matching their `NetworkSource.Name` with the layer's `FeatureTable.Name`.
+    * Run `AGSUtilityNetwork.trace(with:completion:)` with the specified parameters.
+9. Group the `AGSUtilityElementTraceResult.elements` by their `networkSource.name`.
+10. For every `AGSFeatureLayer` in this map with trace result elements, select features by converting `AGSUtilityElement`(s) to `AGSArcGISFeature`(s) using `AGSUtilityNetwork.features(for:completion:)`.

 ## Relevant API

-* UtilityCategory
+* AGSUtilityCategory
-* UtilityCategoryComparison
+* AGSUtilityCategoryComparison
-* UtilityCategoryComparisonOperator
+* AGSUtilityCategoryComparisonOperator
-* UtilityDomainNetwork
+* AGSUtilityDomainNetwork
-* UtilityElement
+* AGSUtilityElement
-* UtilityElementTraceResult
+* AGSUtilityElementTraceResult
-* UtilityNetwork
+* AGSUtilityNetwork
-* UtilityNetworkDefinition
+* AGSUtilityNetworkDefinition
-* UtilityTraceFilter
+* AGSUtilityTraceFilter
-* UtilityTier
+* AGSUtilityTier
-* UtilityTraceParameters
+* AGSUtilityTraceParameters
-* UtilityTraceResult
+* AGSUtilityTraceResult
-* UtilityTraceType
+* AGSUtilityTraceType

 ## About the data